obsproject/obs-studio/docs/sphinx/reference-core.rst

 .. function:: gs_effect_t *obs_get_base_effect(enum obs_base_effect effect)

-   Returns a commoinly used base effect.
+   Returns a commonly used base effect.

    :param effect: | Can be one of the following values:
                   | OBS_EFFECT_DEFAULT             - RGB/YUV